rraj005/cnn_graph_classifier/README.md

 ## ✅ Model Saving and Deployment

-- Saved the final trained model as:
+- Saved the final trained model as: cnn_area_classifier.keras